arirawr/git-workshop/README.md

 `git config --global user.email janedoe@example.com`

-###Make a Github Account
+### Make a GitHub Account

-If you're viewing this, you're probably already on Github.com.
+If you're viewing this, you're probably already on GitHub.com.
 Go ahead and make an account!

-##During the workshop
+## During the workshop

-###Basic Git
+### Basic Git

 Create a git repository using `git init`.